AI-powered local discovery tool

 Team:

-1 Product designer, 1 Product manager, 2 AI Engineers, 5 Developers
+1 Product designer, 2 Visual designers, 1 Product manager, 2 AI Engineers, 5 Developers

 Deliverables: